Sulcus primigenius: Ritual

 According to surviving classical sources, the sulcus primigenius needed to occur on an auspicious day of the Roman calendar, further confirmed by augury or similar consultation of omens.
 The magistrate or other official in charge of the ceremony personally set a bronze plowshare on a wooden ard, which was then attached to a yoked pair of cattle.
 All literary sources state that the team should consist of a cow on the left and a bull on the right, driven counterclockwise so that the cow was to the inside and the bull to outside, although surviving numismatic evidence appears to show only bulls or standard oxen instead.
-The ritual was solemn enough that it needed to be performed togate and with covered head (capite velato) but, as it required the use of both hands, the magistrate's toga was worn wrapped tightly and cinched in Gabine style.
+The ritual was solemn enough that it needed to be performed wearing a toga and with covered head (capite velato) but, as it required the use of both hands, the magistrate's toga was worn wrapped tightly and cinched in Gabine style.
 In this manner, the magistrate whipped the cattle around the entire course of the future city walls.
 All of the clods of earth raised by the plow were supposed to fall to the inside, which was accomplished by keeping the plow crooked and by men following the magistrate and plow.
 This procedure simultaneously established an initial city wall (murus) from the clods and its protective ditch (fossa) from the furrow itself.
 This course was considered sacred and inviolable, which required that the plow be lifted across the locations of the future city gates so that it would be religiously permissible to enter and leave the town, particularly with profane cargo such as corpses or waste.
 The cattle were sacrificed at the end of the procedure.
 The city wall was subsequently raised over the earth beside the furrow, whose inner boundary set the outer limits for subsequent auspices performed by the city.

 In Latin, the verb used to describe performing this ritual was urvāre ("to trace").
 The Romans considered it an inheritance from Etruscan religion, meaning that it was presumably included among the sections on the founding of cities in the now-lost Books of Ritual (Libri Rituales).
 For the Romans, the sulcus primigenius was the essential establishment of a city to the point that Roman law held as late as Justinian that the furrow of the plow was the formal delimitation of a city's territory.
 In like manner, plows were used to deconsecrate walls, undoing any former ritual and removing any religious stigma from their destruction.